brainkim/react-walk/README.md

 # react-walk

-`react-walk` exposes a couple functions to help you read and manipulate ReactElements as trees.
+`react-walk` exposes a couple functions to help you read and manipulate `ReactElements` as trees.

+All this shit is under construction get out of here.

 ## Example
 ```jsx